Forex Trading Accounts

 What Is A Forex Trading Demo Account?

 A forex demo account is a practice simulator that lets you test strategies in a risk-free environment.
-Traders can operate under near real-time market conditions but instead use virtual funds at brokers such as XM.
+Traders can operate under near real-time market conditions but instead use virtual funds at brokers such as Pepperstone.
 The best demo forex trading account downloads in the UK can be used for an unlimited period.

 What Are The Different Types Of Forex Trading Accounts?